Three rates of convergence or separation via U-statistics in a dependent framework

 $M_t$ is the {\it paired empirical risk} of hypothesis $h_{t-b_n}$ with $X_t$.
 It measures the performance of the hypothesis~$h_{t-b_n}$ on the example~$X_t$ when paired with examples seen before time~$t-b_n$. $\mathcal M^n$ is the mean value of a proportion $1-c$ of these paired empirical risks.
 Hence the parameter $c\in (0,1)$ controls the proportion of hypotheses~$h_{t-b_n}$ whose paired empirical risk $M_t$ does not appear in the average paired empirical risk value $\mathcal M^n$.
-The parameter $b_n$ controls the time gaps between elements of pairs $(X_t,X_i)$ appearing in \eqref{eq:er} in such way that their joint law is close to the product law $\pi\otimes\pi$ (mixing of the chain is met).
+The parameter $b_n$ controls the time gaps between elements of pairs $(X_t,X_i)$ appearing in Eq.\eqref{eq:er} in such way that their joint law is close to the product law $\pi\otimes\pi$ (mixing of the chain is met).
+The use of the burning parameter $b_n$ is the main difference with the work~\cite{online-pairwise} when defining $\mathcal M^n$ and $M_t$ in Eq.\eqref{eq:aer} and Eq.\eqref{eq:er}.
 From a pragmatic point of view,

 \begin{itemize} \item we discard the first hypotheses that are not reliable, namely we do not consider hypothesis~$h_{i}$ for~$i \leq c_n-b_n$.
-These first hypotheses are considered as not reliable since the online learner selected them based on a too small number of observed examples. \item since~$h_{t-b_n}$ is learned from~$X_1, \dots ,X_{t-b_n}$, we test the performance of~$h_{t-b_n}$ on~$X_t$ (and not on some~$X_i$ with~$t-b_n+1\leq i <t~$) to ensure that the distribution of~$X_t$ conditionally on~$\sigma(X_1, \dots, X_{t-b_n})$ is approximately the invariant distribution of the chain~$\pi$ (see Assumption~\ref{assumption1} and Equation~\eqref{uni-ergodicity}).
-Stated otherwise, this ensures that sufficient mixing has occurred. \end{itemize} Note that we assume~$n$ large enough to ensure that~$c_n-b_n \geq 1.$ For any~$\eta >0$, we denote~$\mathcal N(\mathcal H, \eta)$ the~$L_{\infty}$~$\eta$-covering number for the hypothesis class~$\mathcal H$ (see Definition~\ref{def:covering-number}).
+These first hypotheses are considered as not reliable since the online learner selected them based on a too small number of observed examples. \item since~$h_{t-b_n}$ is learned from~$X_1, \dots ,X_{t-b_n}$, we test the performance of~$h_{t-b_n}$ on~$X_t$ (and not on some~$X_i$ with~$t-b_n+1\leq i <t~$) to ensure that the distribution of~$X_t$ conditionally on~$\sigma(X_1, \dots, X_{t-b_n})$ is approximately the stationary distribution of the chain~$\pi$ (see Assumption~\ref{assumption1} and Equation~\eqref{uni-ergodicity}).
+Stated otherwise, this ensures that sufficient mixing has occurred. \end{itemize} Note that we assume~$n$ large enough to ensure that~$c_n-b_n \geq 1.$ For any~$\eta >0$, we denote~$\mathcal N(\mathcal H, \eta)$ the~$L^{\infty}$~$\eta$-covering number for the hypothesis class~$\mathcal H$ (see Definition~\ref{def:covering-number}).